Skip to content

 allow-scripts allow-forms allow-downloads

-The page cannot directly access Dashboard cookies, LocalStorage, or same-origin DOM, and it cannot bypass the bridge to reuse Dashboard auth directly.
+The Page cannot directly access Dashboard cookies, LocalStorage, or the parent DOM, and it cannot bypass the bridge to reuse Dashboard auth.
+All operations that need Dashboard identity should go through the bridge.

 • X-Frame-Options: SAMEORIGIN